lyudmilalala/k8s_learn/chapter_6_log_monitor/grafana/README.md

 $ helm repo update
 ```

-Also, if you have difficulties pulling docker images from the official repositories, you should pulling the below subsititution images in advance.
+Also, if you have difficulties pulling docker images from the official repositories, use the following substitutions.

 ```shell
 $ docker pull swr.cn-north-4.myhuaweicloud.com/ddn-k8s/docker.io/grafana/grafana:11.4.0